abyo/nvim-windows/README.md

 ## Alacritty config

+If you want to try those configs with `alacritty`, follow intrusctions below.

 First, create a folder in `~/AppData/Roaming/`, call it `alacritty` then create an `alacritty.yml` file.
-Access the [alacritty file](alacritty.yml), copy the content of the file and then add it to your own file.
-Note that you can also copy the file directly and put it in your folder.
+Access the [alacritty file](/alacritty/alacritty.yml), copy the content of the file and then add it to your own.

-I'm using a nerd font (to use glyphs in certain plugins) called `Hack Nerd Font`.
+Besides, I'm using a nerd font (to use glyphs in certain plugins) called `Hack Nerd Font`.
 You can use it or use a different one.
 Here's a [direct link to it](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/Hack.zip).